JAC-CS-Game-Programming-F25/project-jimguy-s/README.md

 The player will be able to:

-## 📃 Requirements

-The player will be able to:

 1. View the title screen upon launching the game.
 2. Select "Start Game" from the title screen to begin a new run.
 3. Select "Instructions" from the title screen to view game controls and objectives.